doppelganger9/cordova-plugin-market/README.md

 #Release Notes

+Version 1.2.1

+* Fixed changed plugin id in `package.json` and `plugin.xml`,  to solve [reinstall problem](https://stackoverflow.com/questions/36145362/cordova-why-cordova-plugin-market-is-being-fetched-every-time)

-Version 1.2
+Version 1.2.0

 * Added API to search apps in Play Store (supported just in Android)

-Version 1.1
+Version 1.1.0

 * Fixed issue due to use old iOS url.

-Version 1.0
+Version 1.0.0

 * Initial release: support for open Play Store or iTunes with an Application ID